In the Kitch

 Vegetarian Zucchini Crab Cakes on a white plate with chopped parsley.

-Vegetable cakes can be just as delicious as the seafood kind.
+Vegetarian crab cakes can be just as delicious as the seafood kind.
 The patty stays in tact really well and they have a meaty texture to them.
 And they're cheaper, too--no need to buy expensive crab cuts at the supermarket.
-These zucchini "crab" cakes are tasty and filling.
+These zucchini mock crab cakes, though plant-based and dairy free, are easy, tasty and filling.

 At first glance, zucchini might seem like a strange substitute for crab.
 But like most vegetables, zucchini can replace just about anything (as you can see in these keto zucchini 'noodles') if you've got the right seasoning.
 The Old Bay seasoning out of Maryland, typically used in seafood dishes, gives it that perfect "crab cake" flavor.